Benjamin Andrew: American Revolution

-In Nov 1778, British and Loyalist units from St. Augustine, Florida conducted a raid in the Midway and Sunbury areas prior to the main British assault on Savannah in December.
+In November 1778, British and Loyalist units from St. Augustine, Florida conducted a raid in the Midway and Sunbury areas prior to the main British assault on Savannah in December.
 Benjamin, his family, and many others fled the region to South Carolina.
 The Midway Church was burned by the British.
-One month later, the British captured Savannah (Dec 1778).
-The British were able to restore the Royal government in Savannah and the surrounding areas by Mar 1779.
-What was left of the Georgia Patriot government retreated to Wilkes County in northern Georgia but was unable to govern effectively for the next 3 years.
+One month later, the British captured Savannah (December 1778).
+The British were able to restore the Royal government in Savannah and the surrounding areas by March 1779.
+What was left of the Georgia Patriot government retreated to Wilkes County in northern Georgia but was unable to govern effectively for the next three years.
 Benjamin Andrew and his family spent the next three years living as refugees in parts of South Carolina and Wilkes County.

-In Jan 1780, Benjamin Andrew attended a short-lived meeting of the state (Patriot) General Assembly in Augusta, Georgia.
-He was elected to represent Georgia in the 2nd Continental Congress but was not able to travel to Philadelphia to take his seat.
+In January 1780, Benjamin Andrew attended a short-lived meeting of the state (Patriot) General Assembly in Augusta, Georgia.
+He was elected to represent Georgia in the Second Continental Congress but was not able to travel to Philadelphia to take his seat.

 Later that year, in May 1780, the reinstated Royal Government of Georgia retaliated against the Georgia Patriots' confiscation of Loyalist estates in 1778 by passing the High Treason and Disqualification Acts, also known as the Retaliatory Acts.
 These acts seized the property of prominent Georgia Patriots and disqualified them from ever holding public office in Georgia.
 Benjamin Andrew's name is one of 151 names that appear on the Disqualification Act.
 His property was consequently seized by the Royal government.

-Most of Georgia was in a very weaken and lawless state during the years 1779–1781 as the Royal government could only effectively control the area around Savannah.
+Most of Georgia was in a very weaken and lawless state from 1779 to 1781, as the Royal government could only effectively control the area around Savannah.
 The Americans were able to take back Augusta from the Loyalists in June 1781.
-With the American victory at Yorktown in Oct 1781, American fortunes began to rise, and Georgia leaders were able to begin rebuilding a state government.
+With the American victory at Yorktown in October 1781, American fortunes began to rise, and Georgia leaders were able to begin rebuilding a state government.

-State elections were held in Jan 1782, and Benjamin Andrew was again elected to office, representing Liberty County, and then elected to serve on the Executive Council.
+State elections were held in January 1782, and Benjamin Andrew was again elected to office, representing Liberty County, and then elected to serve on the Executive Council.
 John Martin was elected as Governor of Georgia.

-The British evacuated Savannah on 11 Jul 1782 and the exiled Georgia state government was able to resume their meetings in Savannah.
+The British evacuated Savannah on July 11, 1782 and the exiled Georgia state government was able to resume their meetings in Savannah.

-Latter Life
+Latter life

 Benjamin Andrew continued to be a representative in the Georgia Legislature from 1782 through 1786, representing Liberty County.
 He also served as one of three Superior Court judges in Liberty County, along with George Walton.
 In 1787, he decided to leave Liberty County and purchased land in Richmond County, Georgia, near Augusta, and moved there with his family and Negro slaves.
-In Oct 1790, Benjamin was again elected to the state legislature as a representative for Richmond County.
-The Legislature met in Nov 1790 in Augusta and adjourned on 11 Dec 1790.
-Benjamin Andrew died 5 days later, on 16 Dec 1790, in Augusta.
+In October 1790, Benjamin was again elected to the state legislature as a representative for Richmond County.
+The Legislature met in November 1790 in Augusta and adjourned on 11 Dec 1790.
+Benjamin Andrew died five days later, on 16 Dec 1790, in Augusta.